 #4 Helpdesk planning

-The best MSPs out there have defined processes and procedures for managing requests on the helpdesk.
+The best Managed Service Providers out there have defined processes and procedures for managing requests on the helpdesk.
 Start with the end in mind by defining target SLAs and the escalation process you plan to put in place to achieve those goals.
 As you begin to scale, this allows you to set clear expectations with your staff so you can have ultimate success.

 #5 Ticketing system